radekmotyka/rantivirus/README.md

 # rantivirus
-A free anti-virus, no subscription service bullshit, what it says is what I can do
+A free anti-virus, no subscription service bullshit, what it says is what it can do